-PSYC 1 INTRODUCTION TO PSYCHOLOGY 3 Units Lecture: 3 hours Also available online
+PSYC 1 INTRODUCTION TO PSYCHOLOGY

 Consideration of the development of psychology, sensation and perception, learning and memory, motivation, emotion, state of consciousness, stress, health and adjustment, abnormal behavior and psychotherapy, sex roles and sexual behavior.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
 UC/CSU